 Regulating activities, not companies

 Commodity trading brings together different activities, each with its own set of regulations.
 The challenge for decision makers is to adopt new regulations suited to the specificities of activities rather than companies.

 STSA actively monitors and advocates in favour of fit-for-purpose policies and regulations that create a level playing field for Swiss operators, both within Switzerland and on an international level.

-In order to assist policymakers in their task, STSA coordinates a number of specialised committees, thematic working groups and task forces devoted to the key issues shaping the outlook for the sector.
+In order to assist policymakers in their task, STSA coordinates a number of specialised committees, thematic working groups and task forces devoted to the key issues shaping the outlook for the activity.

 As key stakeholders in the commodity value chain, traders have been actively developing, implementing and promoting industry-specific voluntary codes and best practices covering a range of different commodities.